stonecauldron/tile-mapper/report/paper.md

   fully-fledged level editors where the players themselves can create new levels^[A striking example is the game *Super Mario Maker* which is built entirely around the concept of players creating *Mario Bros.* levels.]
+- They permit the separation of gameplay and visual appearance.
+Tiles can for example represent non-traversable space independently from their visual appearance.

 Traditionally tile-maps are built manually: the level designer chooses one tile for each cell of the grid.
 Given that the grids can be very large, we can easily